aboustati/aboustati.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I am Ayman!
-Welcome to my webpage!
-Here is a bit of information about me if you're curious :)

-I am a third year PhD student in the [Mathematic for Real-World Systems CDT](https://warwick.ac.uk/fac/sci/mathsys/) at the University of Warwick, where I am currently supervised by [Theo Damoulas](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/damoulas/), and previously by [Rich Savage](https://warwick.ac.uk/fac/cross_fac/zeeman_institute/staffv2/savage).
-I have recently finished a placement at [Prowler.io](https://www.prowler.io/) in Cambridge working with ST John and James Hensman.
-Prior, I was based in London at the [Alan Turing Institute](https://www.turing.ac.uk/) as an enrichment student.
+I am a final year PhD student in the [Mathematic for Real-World Systems CDT](https://warwick.ac.uk/fac/sci/mathsys/) at the University of Warwick, where I am currently supervised by [Theo Damoulas](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/damoulas/), and previously by [Rich Savage](https://warwick.ac.uk/fac/cross_fac/zeeman_institute/staffv2/savage).
+I am also a Visiting Researcher at the London based [Alan Turing Institute](https://www.turing.ac.uk/), having previously done an enrichment year there.
+I have also completed a placement at [Prowler.io](https://www.prowler.io/) in Cambridge working with ST John and James Hensman on a research project.
 My main area of research is in Probabilistic Machine Learning.
-I work on developing methodolgies for transfer learning and multitask learning for Gaussian Process models (of the shallow and deep varieties!).
-I am also interested in inference in probabilistic models in general, especially scalable methods such as  Variational Inference.
+I work on developing novel modelling and inference methodolgies for probabilistic models, with a particular focus on Gaussian process models.

 ## Research Interests:
 * Gaussian Processes
 * Multitask and Transfer Learning
 * Bayesian Inference (mainly Variational Inference)
 * Probabilistic Modelling
+* Sequential Monte Carlo
-* Representation Learning
+* Continual and Online Learning
+* Variance Reduction